pretorh/lfs-notes/steps/3-main-build.md

     - see note on pip usage as root, update checks. see `scripts/6/6/python-post.sh` to create a default `pip.conf`
     - time: 2.0x real (user+sys: 4.6x)
 - wheel
+    - install using `pip3`
-    - install using `pip3`, but installed directly from package: `pip3 install --no-index $PWD wheel-0.37.1.tar.gz`
+      - but had issue with command in book, installed directly from package: `pip3 install --no-index wheel-*.tar.gz`
     - time: negligible
 - ninja
     - see note on optional patch (to decrease/set parallel process count)